amilbcahat/LeetCode-Answers/README.md

 3. Find the Safest Path in a Grid -> Multisource BFS ,then Djikshtra to find the maximum safeness factor path and the minimum distance along it .

 ## Insane Problems ->
-1.Find the Safest Path in a Grid -> Multisource BFS ,then Djikshtra to find the maximum safeness factor path and the minimum distance along it .
+1. Find the Safest Path in a Grid -> Multisource BFS ,then Djikshtra to find the maximum safeness factor path and the minimum distance along it .
-2.Find number of Beautiful Subsets
+2. Find number of Beautiful Subsets
-3.Student Attendance Record 1 -> Pure Maths and DP
+3. Student Attendance Record 1 -> Pure Maths and DP